Effects of Stellar Rotation in Parker's Hydrodynamic Stellar Wind Model: How Protostars and Strong Rotators Lose their Angular Momentum Fast

 \beq\tag{13} \rho\sim 1/r^2 \eq

 so the density falls off algebraically, like $1/r^2$, at large distances from the star.

 \textbf{3.
 Effective de Laval Nozzle in the Parker Hydrodynamic Model}\\

-The continuous acceleration of the stellar wind flow, as per the Parker hydrodynamic model \cite{Par}, from subsonic speeds at the coronal base to supersonic speeds in the interplanetary space immediately leads one to suspect a \textit{de Laval} type nozzle mechanism (Clauser \cite{Cla}, Parker \cite{Par4})\footnote{Notwithstanding the conceptual facilitation rendered by the de Laval nozzle analogy in this context, it should be pointed out that this analogy was never intended to provide a framework for serious calculation (Parker, private communication, 2016).} implicit in the Parker hydrodynamic model \cite{Par}.
+The continuous acceleration of the stellar wind flow, as per the Parker hydrodynamic model \cite{Par}, from subsonic speeds at the coronal base to supersonic speeds in the interplanetary space immediately leads one to suspect a \textit{de Laval} type nozzle mechanism (Clauser \cite{Cla}, Parker \cite{Par4}) implicit in the Parker hydrodynamic model \cite{Par}.
+(Notwithstanding the conceptual facilitation rendered by the de Laval nozzle analogy in this context, it should be pointed out that this analogy was never intended to provide a framework for serious calculation (Parker, private communication, 2016)).
 Indeed, on a superficial level, one may visualize an effective de Laval type nozzle associated with the Parker hydrodynamic model \cite{Par} and determine its geometry.

 For a one-dimensional gas flow in a de Laval nozzle with cross section area $A=A\lp x\rp$, we have (Shivamoggi \cite{Shi}),

 \beq\tag{14} \frac{1}{v}\lp 1-\frac{v^2}{a^2}\rp\frac{dv}{dx}=-\frac{1}{A}\frac{dA}{dx}. \eq